 Report Ref Risk Area Finding Recommendation Priority Management Comments Implementati on Timetable (dd/mm/yy) Responsible Officer (Job Title) 6 Compliance Building Checklist to complete annually to request background evidence of the undertaking of statutory maintenance to keep premises, staff and visitors safe.
 Evidence is requested for each high that all landlords are responding and that any issues arising are dealt with.
 The Estates Dept - Estates Unit will update the landlords evidence of statutory compliance into a new PFI statutory testing summary sheet will be provided for the next H&S Committee.
-Estates officer - Statutory Maintenance
+05/08/2019 (For the H&S Committee) Estates officer - Statutory Maintenance